Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds: Proofs of the Main Theorems

-The transition in $\stackrel{6}{\leq}$ is done as follows.
+Rewriting~\eqref{eq:Vmln-l} in shortcuts, one obtains $U(y|x)\leq (1+\ve_l)U'(y|x)$, and one can upper-bound the mutual information by \eqref{eq:UU'} (at the bottom of this page), where The transition in $\stackrel{6}{\leq}$ is done as follows.
 Each $\log$ in the first term adds a negative amount, so the multiplicative term before the first logarithm is lower bounded.
 The logarithm itself is an increasing function, so its argument is upper-bounded.
 Note that the upper bound might turn the value of the logarithm to positive, hence lower bounding of the multiplicative term decreases the value of the summand.
 But since the original summand under $\sum$ was non-positive and became positive, it is still upper-bounded.
 The second term is taken with a negative sign, so all the bounds are the opposite.

 Bringing together \eqref{eq:VmnVmln} and \eqref{eq:UU'}, for $u_n=\bfI(V_n[\pi])$ we have